 You should be able to barter them down from their initial price and be sure to check out their boat before getting on to ensure it looks ok.
 Don’t expect these guys to be a ‘guide’.

-However, if you do want a guided tour so you can understand what is happening on the shore, have a look into this good value Varanasi Morning Boat Ride and Aarti Experience via Klook.
+However, if you do want a guided tour so you can understand what is happening on the shore, have a look into this highly rated Varanasi Morning Boat Ride and Aarti Experience via Viator.

 I had the most amazing sunrise sky at the start of the boar trip- pinks and purples which turned blue as the sun started to rise out of the haze (and smog).

 On the shores, you’ll see locals bathing in the river and doing their laundry.
 You’ll see early morning Indian tourists going for a ritual dip- believed by Hindus that the River Ganges aka Mother Ganga will release them from their past sins.